RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_2.md

     loop { /* magic goes here */ }
 }

-// main has just been trashed... coz... why not?
+// main function has just been trashed... coz... why not?
 It's pointless
 ```

 But when we compile this, we get a linking error, something like this ...